CENG502-Projects/CENG502-Spring2023/Ercan/Readme.md

 <br>

 Authors used transformer encoders to get the relationship among embeddings.
 First, all embeddings including image, text and CLS are processed through a linear layer size of 512 to convert all embeddings to the same dimensions.
 Then, embeddings are passed through 1-layer transformer encoder.
 The global embedding, CLS token is used as the output of the transformer encoder.
-This embedding is passed through a sequential nonlinear GELU layer to obtain the 256 dimension final embedding.
+This embedding is passed through a sequential linear and GELU layers to obtain the 256 dimension final embedding.
 Each item is represented by this 256 dimensional embedding. <br>

-For search through the embeddings, each item is transformed into its corresponding embedding and search is done via Approximate Nearest Neighbour Search [2].
+For search through the embeddings, each item is transformed into its corresponding embedding and search is done via Approximate Nearest Neighbour Search [3].

+Authors used DistilBERT [4] for creating embeddings for text search queries.
+Search queries are used for fine-tuning a DistilBERT model.

 ## 2.2.
 Our interpretation